MALCOLM FRAGER COLLECTION

 The publicity materials are subdivided into two sub-series:

-- sub-series A: Reviews
+- Sub-series A: Reviews

 - This includes reviews of Frager’s performances from his earliest professional career till its end.
 Frager’s original arrangement, geographical, is retained.

-- sub-series B: Interviews
+- Sub-series B: Interviews

 - This includes interviews of and articles on Frager beginning in his childhood in 1944.
 These materials were mostly accumulated together by Frager, but not arranged by him.
 They have been arranged chronologically here.
+Some of the press items in this sub-series are duplicated in sub-series A: Reviews.

 Series 3: Business Papers

-- sub-series A: Contracts
+- Sub-series A: Contracts

-- sub-series B: Financial Records
+- Sub-series B: Financial Records

 - This embraces the multifarious financial records, excluding performance contracts, relating to Frager’s performance career.
 The original ordering is retained, which is alphabetical by the name of the agency and then chronological.